vulinh64/vulinh64.github.io/blog/2025-08-11-java-optional-usage.md

 On the other hand, using `Optional.orElseGet` with an already computed value is wasteful: you pay the cost of creating a pointless `Supplier<T>` just to return a constant, when you could return the value directly.

-## The Secret SonarQube Hack Nobody Talks About

-Here's a fun secret: SonarQube may get confused by `Optional` chains and often thinks they have lower cognitive complexity than traditional null checks.
-So not only does your code look better, but your static analysis tools think you're a genius (maybe not).
-It's like getting an A+ for showing your work in a way that's actually cleaner.

-Your traditional nested null checks?
-Cognitive complexity through the roof.
-Your elegant `Optional` chain?
-"This developer clearly knows what they're doing."

-It's not cheating: it's just that cleaner code happens to score better on complexity metrics.
-Funny how that works!

 ## What's the Catch?

 Before you go refactoring your entire codebase in a caffeine-fueled `Optional` frenzy, let's talk about the elephant in the room: performance.